henishS22/jarvis-a/replit.md

 ## Overview

-JARVIS is a sophisticated AI system built with a microservices architecture featuring an orchestrator service that routes user queries to specialized AI agents.
+JARVIS is a sophisticated AI system built with a scalable microservices architecture featuring an orchestrator service that routes user queries to specialized AI agents.
 The system leverages both OpenAI and Anthropic language models to provide intelligent responses across different domains like recruitment and content generation.
-The architecture supports both single-agent and parallel processing strategies with comprehensive logging and error handling.
+The architecture now includes comprehensive chat history management, session tracking for guest users, and performance analytics for AI agent optimization.

 ## User Preferences